Chart Color Schemes

 Epping has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 27 projects that could impact this area.
-Notable ones include Senso Epping Mixed-Use Development, Cielo Epping, Epping Forest, and Senso Epping.
-The following list details those likely to be most relevant.
+AreaSearch identified 26 projects likely impacting the region.
+Notable projects include Senso Epping Mixed-Use Development, Cielo Epping, Epping Forest, and Senso Epping.
+The following details those projected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.